PLAN 672: Urban Data Analytics in R

 Grading

-While all assignments are posted on this website, they are to be submitted exclusively on Canvas and on time.
-Please refrain from emailing your submissions to the instructor or the TA.
+While all assignments are posted on this website, they are to be submitted exclusively on MS Teams and on time.
+Please refrain from emailing your submissions to the instructor.

 I am going to use a ‘Specification Grading’ in this course.

-• (Mostly) weekly homework (HW) programming assignments (Individual/Collaborative)
+• (Mostly) Bi monthly homework (HW) programming assignments (Individual/Collaborative)

 • Critique of a data visualisation.
-(Assignment 1) (Group)
+(Assignment 1) (Individual)

 • Final term project.
 (Assignment 2) (Individual)